Neko Case: The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You

 In June 2013, Case announced a new album, The Worse Things Get, the Harder I Fight, the Harder I Fight, the More I Love You, which was released on September 3.

 Hell-On

 In early March, 2018, Case released a teaser for an album titled Hell-On, her first solo work in almost five years.
 The teaser featured Case lying down singing a song of the same name while snakes move around her.
 The album was released on June 1, 2018.

 Truckdriver, Gladiator, Mule

 On November 13, 2015, Case released a compilation vinyl box set containing eight of her solo albums.
 The set contains her first six studio albums, including the first vinyl pressing of The Virginian, as well as a live album.

 Wild Creatures

 On April 19, 2022, Case released Wild Creatures, described as "digital-only, career retrospective".
-The album contains 22 tracks from Case's discography, plus one new song, Oh, Shadowless.
+The album was released on CD, double vinyl, and MP3.
+It contains 22 tracks from Case's discography, plus one new song, "Oh, Shadowless".

+Neon Grey Midnight Green

+On September 26, 2025, she released Neon Grey Midnight Green.